 Burtonport Railway Trail

 You can join the Burtonport railway trail at Muckish Mountain.
 The trail is a flat trail which takes you to Falcarragh.
 This historical path follows the old railway line long since gone.
 It passes along Lough Achair in Kildarragh and is general flat with some slopes and descents.
 It is suitable for all the family.
+This walk and trail in Creeslough is of historical significance as it follows the old Burtonport Railway line now long gone.

 Time: 2 hours.